Primis1/Obsidian-Vault/CS/Algos and DS/Data Structures/Stack & Queues.md

 ***
 [[Data Structures]]
-Special values:
+### Special values:
-1. #Stack - is a linear data structure, that used for element execution.
+1. #stack - is a linear data structure, that used for element execution.
 It uses a "last in, first out" approach.
+	1. min/max #stack - the same, but keep track on the min/max value in the stack, provide $$
 ![[Pasted image 20240526000642.png]]
+2. #queue - data-structure, which elements can be accessed by ONLY previous element.

-To know:
+### To know:

+#### Stack:
 1. We can excess only the ==top== element of the stack(it consists from a vertical pointer).
 2. Types of stack:
 	1. ==Fixed Size Stack==: